-The Council may revoke a program's\ accreditation at any time when violations of the Standards for Accreditation of Nurse Anesthesia Educational Programs, Standards for Accreditation of Nurse Anesthesia Programs - Practice Doctorate, Standards for Accreditation of Post-Graduate CRNA Fellowships, and/or policies and procedures are serious enough to indicate that they cannot be resolved.
+The Council may revoke a program's accreditation at any time when violations of the Standards for Accreditation of Nurse Anesthesia Educational Programs, Standards for Accreditation of Nurse Anesthesia Programs - Practice Doctorate, Standards for Accreditation of Post-Graduate CRNA Fellowships, and/or policies and procedures are serious enough to indicate that they cannot be resolved.
 The program has the right to request reconsideration of the decision and to appeal if the revocation is upheld upon reconsideration.
-Revocation decisions are subject to the arbitration requirements of 20 U.S. Code 1099b(e).